• Natural Disaster Program

 Current status

-• Start Date: Early 2025
+• Start date: Early 2025

-• Expected Completion: Most reconstruction works are expected to be completed by early 2027, site and weather conditions permitting.
+• Expected completion: Most reconstruction works are expected to be completed by early 2027, site and weather conditions permitting.
 Some works may take longer due to the severity of the damage.

 Captain Cook Highway southern sites map